e-conomic/vml-docs/docs/autosuggest.md

 # Autosuggest <small>for intelligent ERP systems</small>

+!!!
+Deprecation warning
+    This version of the AutoSuggest API is deprecated.
+If you're starting a new AutoSuggest project now - you should use the [new API](autosuggest2) instead.

 ## Automate ERP Workflows
 Autosuggest is a set of web APIs developed to aid automation in ERP systems.
 Often customers of ERP systems are performing the same tasks many times a day,